What are the top animation school programs in Pennsylvania for 2021?

-Our 2020 ranking of the top 5 animation school programs in Pennsylvania.
+Our 2021 ranking -our tenth annual- of the top animation school programs in Pennsylvania.
 For an explanation of the ranking criteria, click here.

 The Electronic and Time-Based Media BFA “explores the creative potential of emerging technologies and the critical impact they have on contemporary culture,” says the school.
 The curriculum “implicitly encourages cross-disciplinary study.”
 As such, “many students merge fine art and computer science based interests either within the BFA program or through the unique BCSA degree program.”
 Besides Animation, students may focus in unique areas such as Bioart, Computational and Interactive Art, Tactical Media, and Tangible Media, as well as Game Arts and Video and Performance.
 “Students particularly interested in the intersection of art and technology can take advantage of expanded course offerings through the IDeATe Program.”

 IDeATe “supports eight interrelated undergraduate areas, all of which can be taken as minors.
 The themes of these areas integrate knowledge in technology and arts: Game Design, Animation and Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation and Entrepreneurship, Intelligent Environments, and Physical Computing.”
 The IDeATe curriculum consists of 30 new interdisciplinary technology-arts courses focused on “hands-on collaborative learning and are structured to combine students from many different disciplines.”